 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 Working with more than 40,000 people over 27 years, I have seen the good, the bad, and the ugly in trying to lose weight.
-The absolute fastest way to get the weight off is to combine two powerful techniques: intermittent fasting and ketogenic eating
+The absolute fastest way to get the weight off is to combine two powerful techniques: intermittent fasting and ketogenic diet.

 Powerful Technique #1: Intermittent Fasting

 Adjust your eating cycles and put intermittent fasting into action.
 You can choose from different intermittent fasting options picking the one that works best for you.
-This amazing pattern of eating will force your body to burn fat and avoid weight-loss plateau since you’re constantly changing your pattern of eating.
+This amazing pattern of eating forces your body to burn fat and to avoid a weight loss plateau since you’re constantly changing your pattern of eating.
 My system, as prescribed, follows three simple steps:

-3. Three days of eating only one and a half meals (the half meal being something like a kale shake)
+- Three days of eating only one and a half meals (the half meal being something like a kale shake)

-Powerful Technique #2: Ketogenic Eating
+Powerful Technique #2: Ketogenic Diet

-By cutting sugary foods and adding fatty foods like eggs, nuts, avocados, and even cheese, you’ll feel fuller and have fewer cravings.
-You’ll also be able to go longer without eating.
+By cutting sugary and processed foods and adding fatty foods like eggs, nuts, avocados, and even cheese, you feel fuller and have fewer cravings.
+You can go longer without eating.
 When there are no sugars left to be used as fuel, your body is forced to burn its own fat reserves for energy, preventing you from gaining weight.

 The Power Behind Combining Intermittent Fasting with Ketogenic Dieting

 Most people have been stuck on the exact opposite strategy: frequent small meals (the opposite of intermittent fasting) and a low-fat diet/lean protein diet (the opposite of a ketogenic diet).
-Snacking and cutting out fat keeps your insulin high.
-And in the presence of insulin, you can’t achieve weight loss!
+Snacking and cutting out fat keep your insulin high.
+In the presence of insulin, you can’t achieve long-term weight loss!
 Adding intermittent fasting to a ketogenic diet can strategically get you to your goal fast.